Board Members

 1. Individuals noted in (A) to the one preceding (D);

-2. The Company’s accounting advisor (if the accounting advisor is a corporation, including the employee who should perform the duties of the corporation; hereinafter the same) (only in the case of independent outside Audit & Supervisory Board members);
+2. The Company’s accounting advisor (if the accounting advisor is a corporation, including the employee who should perform the duties of the corporation; hereinafter the same) (only in the case of Directors who are members of the Audit and Supervisory Committee);

 3. Executive Personnel of the Company’s subsidiary;

-4. Directors who are not Executive Personnel or financial advisors of the Company’s subsidiary (only in the case of independent outside Audit & Supervisory Board members);
+4. Directors who are not Executive Personnel or financial advisors of the Company’s subsidiary (only in the case of Directors who are members of the Audit and Supervisory Committee);

 5. Executive Personnel or directors who are not Executive Personnel of the Company’s parent company;

-6. Audit & Supervisory Board members of the Company’s parent company (only in the case of independent outside Audit & Supervisory Board members);
+6. Audit & Supervisory Board members of the Company’s parent company (only in the case of Directors who are members of the Audit and Supervisory Committee);

 7. Executive Personnel of companies that share the same parent company as the Company; or

-8. Individuals who fell under the preceding items (ii) through (iv) or who have been Executive Personnel at the Company (including non-executive directors in the case of independent outside Audit & Supervisory Board members) during the last three years.
+8. Individuals who fell under the preceding items (ii) through (iv) or who have been Executive Personnel at the Company (including non-executive directors in the case of Directors who are members of the Audit and Supervisory Committee) during the last three years.

 6. Individuals who, for reasons other than those outlined in items (A) through the one preceding (E), may constantly face substantial conflicts of interest with the Company’s general shareholders.